Let’s see how to put all the pieces together and create a complete system.

-So in 1998, Compaq’s board of directors fired Pfeiffer.
+So in 1998, Compaq’s board of directors fired Eckard.

-In 1999, the board finally decided to make Compaq’s next CEO be Michael Capellas, a low-key friendly computer technician that everybody likes.
-Most important, he’s liked by Ben Rosen (the venture capitalist who funded the Compaq’s founder and was still chairman of the board).
+In 1999, the board finally decided to make Compaq’s next CEO be Michael Capellas, a low-key friendly computer technician that everybody liked.
+Most important, he was liked by Ben Rosen (the venture capitalist who funded the Compaq’s founder and was still chairman of the board).

 Michael created computers that were low-cost but exciting.
 By the year 2000, Compaq was selling more computers than any other manufacturer.
 Yes, it was selling more computers than IBM, Gateway, HP, Dell, and the rest of the gang.

 The Compaq-versus-HP debate ended in 2002, when HP bought Compaq, with approval from Michael Capellas and Ben Rosen.
-The combo is called a “merger”.
+The combo was called a “merger”.
 The combined company is called “Hewlett-Packard”, though Compaq lovers prefer to call it “Hewlett-paq” or “Hewpaq”.
-So now you can get two kinds of computers from a single company, whose leader (chairperson and CEO) is a pleasant HP woman named Carleton Fiorina.
-(Her nickname is “Carly”.)

-Michael Capellas became Carly’s assistant and got the title “President”, but a few months after the merger he quit HP and took on a new challenge: becoming the new head of scandal-ridden WorldCom.
-WorldCom picked him because it wanted to be led by somebody who’s really reputable!
+Michael Capellas became the assistant to HP’s CEO and got the title “President”, but a few months after the merger he quit HP and took on a new challenge: he became the new head of WorldCom, which had gone through a scandal.
+WorldCom picked him because it wanted to be led by somebody who’s reputable!

 Though Compaq was the first company to make good IBM clones, its clones were expensive.
 The first company that sold fast IBM clones cheaply was PC’s Limited, founded in 1984 by a 19-year-old kid, Michael Dell.
 He operated out of the bedroom of his condo apartment, near the University of Texas in Austin.

-His quality and service have become top-notch.
-They’ve set the standard for the rest of the computer industry.
-In speed and quality contests, his computers often beat IBM and Compaq.
+His quality & service became top-notch.
+They set the standard for the rest of the computer industry.
+In speed & quality contests, his computers often beat IBM and Compaq.

-In 1997 Dell officially became the top dog in the computer-quality wars: according to PC World magazine’s surveys of its readers, Dell’s computers were more reliable than any other brand, and Dell’s tech-support staff did the best job of fixing any problems promptly.
+In 1997, Dell officially became the top dog in the computer-quality wars: according to PC World magazine’s surveys of its readers, Dell’s computers were more reliable than any other brand, and Dell’s tech-support staff did the best job of fixing problems promptly.

-Dell’s ads bashed Compaq for having higher prices than Dell and worse policies about getting repairs — since Dell offered on-site service and Compaq doesn’t.
+Dell’s ads bashed Compaq for having higher prices than Dell and worse policies about getting repairs — since Dell offered on-site service and Compaq didn’t.

 Dell tried selling through discount-store chains but gave up and decided to return to selling just by mail.
-Though HP/Compaq is king of retail sales, Dell’s become king of mail-order sales.
+While HP/Compaq stayed king of retail sales, Dell became king of mail-order sales.

-Dell computers used to come with this guarantee: if Dell doesn’t answer your tech-support call within 5 minutes, Dell will give you $25!
+Dell computers came with this guarantee: if Dell doesn’t answer your tech-support call within 5 minutes, Dell will give you $25!
 Dell doesn’t make that guarantee anymore.

-Dell gives lifetime toll-free technical support for hardware questions and usually answers its phones promptly.
-Unfortunately, Dell has reduced Windows technical support from “lifetime” to “30 days”.
+Dell gave lifetime toll-free technical support for hardware questions and usually answered its phones promptly.
+Unfortunately, Dell reduced Windows technical support from “lifetime” to “30 days”.

-Though Dell’s tech support used to be good, now it’s terrible — because Dell’s decided to save money by sending most tech-support calls to Bangalore, India, where your call is answered by a person whose English is hard to understand and who doesn’t understand American slang and whose computer knowledge is minimal.
+Though Dell’s tech support used to be good, now it’s terrible — because Dell decided to save money by sending most tech-support calls to Bangalore, India, where your call is answered by a person whose English is hard to understand, who doesn’t understand American slang, and whose computer knowledge is minimal.
 After receiving many complaints from business customers, Dell’s adopted this new policy: if you buy an expensive “business” computer from Dell, Dell will have your call answered in the USA; but if you buy a cheap “consumer” computer from Dell, Dell’s gonna still treat you like dirt and have your call answered in India.
-All recent surveys show that consumers who buy Emachines or ABS computers are happier than consumers who buy from Dell.
-Stay away from Dell.

-HP’s CEO, Carly Fiorina, laughed at Dell and asks “Is Dell really a computer company?” since Dell doesn’t really research, invent, manufacture, or service computers anymore: it just rebrands and markets computers manufactured by others and gives hardly any support.
+Carly Fiorina, who was HP’s CEO, laughed at Dell and asked “Is Dell really a computer company?” since Dell doesn’t really research, invent, manufacture, or service computers anymore: it just rebrands and markets computers built by others and gives hardly any support.
 What a disappointment!